spacewalk01/covid19-detection-with-chest-xray/README.md

 ## Results
 #### Data augmentation
-Training images are augmented as follows.
+The following images are generated from the training data using image augmentation.
 Image augmentation is a technique of altering the existing data to create some more data for the model training process and prevent the overfitting problem.
 ![alt text](figs/augment.png)

 #### Evaluation